Cleopatra (1963 film): Mankiewicz takes over

 To replace Mamoulian, Taylor announced that she would approve either George Stevens, who had directed her in A Place in the Sun, or Joseph L. Mankiewicz, who had directed her in Suddenly, Last Summer (1959).
-At the time, Mankiewicz was developing a film adaptation of the novel Justine, which was also a Wanger production.
-He initially declined the offer, but after meeting with Skouras and his agent Charles K. Feldman at the Colony Restaurant, he agreed to write and direct the project.
+At the time, Mankiewicz was vacationing at the Children's Bay Cay—Hume Cronyn and Jessica Tandy's private island—in the Bahamas.
+He had completed a 151-page treatment outline and written a partially complete first screenplay draft for a film adaptation of Lawrence Durrell's novel Justine (which was also a Walter Wanger production).
+Mankiewicz initially declined the offer during a lunch meeting with Skouras and his agent Charles K. Feldman at the Colony Restaurant.
+Feldman persuaded Mankiewicz to take the job of directing Cleopatra under the advice: "Hold your nose for fifteen weeks and get it over with."
+Mankiewicz reconsidered, agreeing to write and direct the project.

 As an additional incentive, Skouras acquired Figaro, Inc., Mankiewicz's independent production company, for $3 million.
 In addition to his salary as writer and director, Mankiewicz received $1.5 million from the purchase, while his partner, NBC, received the other half.
 Having directed Julius Caesar (1953), Mankiewicz expressed his displeasure with the shooting script, stating it was "unreadable and unshootable."
 Mankiewicz also described Cleopatra's depiction as a "strange, frustrating mixture of an American soap-opera virgin and an hysterical Slavic vamp of the type Nazimova used to play."
 Because of this, he asked to rewrite the script from scratch, and the studio allowed him two months.

 By February 1961, Mankiewicz had conceived a "modern, psychiatrically rooted concept of the film," envisioning Marc Antony's self-destruction because of his "inability to match [Julius] Caesar."
 Within one month, Lawrence Durrell and Sidney Buchman were recruited to collaborate with Mankiewicz on the new script.
 Story conferences were held with the three writers, and Durrell and Buchman then separately wrote "story-step" outlines.
 Mankiewicz would expand their outlines into a new script.
 Mankiewicz consulted the relevant sources, adapting historical literature written by Plutarch and Petronius.
 In late April, Mankiewicz had grown displeased with Durrell's work, while Buchman was instructed to complete an outline for the film.
 By then, Buchman's outline only covered the first quarter of the film.
 Mankiewicz had petitioned for playwrights Lillian Hellman or Paul Osborn to help finish the script, but Wanger hired screenwriter Ranald MacDougall.